 Let the people of DubSea bikes pimp your ride (and by that we mean make minor repairs) free of charge.
 As long as you're getting something for free, bring a donation to the White Center Food Bank (if you don't, you're kind of a jerk).
 Free.

-Jesus god, this sounds good: Dinner for two in the form of a whole two-pound Dungeness crab—wok-seared with tamarind sauce, Singaporean yellow curry, scallions and ginger, or Saigon salt-and-pepper style—served with a fresh mango and papaya salad for $30, every Sunday and Monday night at Monsoon.
-Also: Bottles of wine, 30 percent off.
-See you there. $30.
+This sounds SO GOOD: dinner for two in the form of a two-pound Dungeness crab—wok-seared with tamarind sauce, Singaporean yellow curry, scallions and ginger, or Saigon salt-and-pepper style—served with papaya salad for $35, every Sunday and Monday night at Monsoon.
+Bonus: bottles of wine (all of them!)
+30 percent off! $35.

 Wallingford's Moon Temple is one of the highest-quality dive bars this city is privileged to still contain.
 Trivia night here is fueled by strong-ass drinks, and probably concomitantly fun.
 Long live the Moon Temple! $2 (registration fee per player).